SUBCHAPTER 09C ‑ ADMINISTRATION OF CRIMINAL JUSTICE EDUCATION AND TRAINING STANDARDS

 SECTION .0400 ‑ ACCREDITATION OF CRIMINAL JUSTICE SCHOOLS AND TRAINING COURSES

-12 NCAC 09C .0401 Accreditation OF CRIMINAL JUSTICE SCHOOLS
+12 NCAC 09C .0401 ACCREDITATION OF CRIMINAL JUSTICE SCHOOLS

-(a) Any school requesting accreditation, pursuant to the Commission's authority to certify criminal justice training schools in G.S.
-17C-6, as meeting the requirements contained in 12 NCAC 09B .0200 must submit a completed Form F-10(SA) Request for School Accreditation.
+(a) Any school applying for accreditation or re-accreditation, pursuant to G.S.
+17C-6 shall submit a completed Request for School Accreditation, Form F-10(SA).
 The Form F-10(SA) is available on the agency's website: http://www.ncdoj.gov/getdoc/9134b822-24a7-4d70-8a3b-b2bd807100c4/F-10(SA)-6-11.aspx.
-Upon receipt of a completed Request for School Accreditation application:
+The F-10(SA) Request for School Accreditation shall contain the following:

 (1) The Standards Division staff reviews the application and conducts a site visit to tour facilities, confirm information on the application, and determine if and where deficiencies exist;